displague/crossplane/design/one-pager-stack-ui-metadata.md

 This document aims to provide details on the necessary metadata that will drive the UI on a configuration page with respect to Crossplane Stacks and the user configurable custom-resource fields exposed with a Stack.
 This is meant to be a dynamic spec that will not attempt to accommodate all potential UI elements.
 This spec does not intend to be as complete as [XForms](https://en.wikipedia.org/wiki/XForms) or [HTML Forms](https://www.w3.org/TR/html52/sec-forms.html), for example.

 Users may choose to annotate Stack bundled CRD today with UI hints.
-This proposal suggests a means for the extension manager to apply CRD annotations at install and upgrade time.
+This proposal suggests a means for the stack manager to apply CRD annotations at install and upgrade time.
 This separation provides a better developer experience preventing the need for modifying escaped, nested, quoted, YAML or JSON annotations within a CRD document while iterating over UI design.

 A YAML file named `ui-schema.yaml` is proposed for inclusion in Stacks.
 This will standardize the approach Stack creators use to offer UI context to their package and offer a more engaging user experience.